 Expert advice for Sumatriptan

-- Notify your doctor if your migraine headaches are occurring more often, than before you started using Sumatriptan.
+- Notify your doctor if your migraine occurs more often after starting the medication.

 Frequently asked questions for Sumatriptan